appdev-lessons/our-own-classes-level-up/content.md

   it "initializes with make, model, and year" do
     car = Car.new("Toyota", "Camry", 2021)
     expect(car.make).to eq("Toyota")
-    expect(car.model).to eq("Camry")
+    expect(car.model).to eq("CAMRY")
     expect(car.year).to eq(2021)
   end

-  it "allows changing the model" do
+  it "allows changing the model and stores it in uppercase" do
     car = Car.new("Toyota", "Camry", 2021)
     car.model = "Corolla"
-    expect(car.model).to eq("Corolla")
+    expect(car.model).to eq("COROLLA")
   end
 end
 ```
 {: .repl-test #car_class_test for="car_class" title="Car Class Tests" points="1"}

 ## Summary
-Understanding initializers and setters/getters is fundamental in Ruby, especially as you start building more complex applications.
-These concepts help encapsulate and manage data within your objects effectively.
+Understanding initializers and how to customize setters/getters in Ruby is essential for creating flexible and robust object-oriented applications.
+These concepts allow for more control over how data is handled within your objects, leading to cleaner and more maintainable code.

-Now, it's your turn to implement these concepts in the Car class.
-Once you're done, you'll be well on your way to mastering the basics of Ruby's object-oriented programming!

-Remember: Test your code thoroughly and ensure it meets all the requirements!

-When you are done here, close the window and return to Canvas for the next lesson in the series.
-Happy coding! 🚀
+Happy coding, and see you in the next lesson! 🚀